tomlowndes/tomlowndes.github.io/now/index.md

 ## 👨‍💻 Side Projects

 ### [Project folder template](https://github.com/camshand/project-creator-3000) - Geeking out over silly command-line tools

 I came across a youtuber by the name of [Cam Shand](https://www.youtube.com/camshand), who has just built a cool custom desk.
 Whilst watching these videos he was explaining his stream deck setup and showed off a cool script, that opens a powershell window asks for the folder name then creates that custom folder based on a template and re-names files inside.

+I'm adapting the script for my two Project folders, one for Design and the other for Video.
+So with one push on the Stream Deck, it will launch a PowerShell ask for the name and create the appropriate folder inside my project folder.

 ### Website Overhaul